niguel07/quizforge-api/README.md

 ## 📖 Overview

 QuizForge API is a robust, scalable backend service built with FastAPI for managing and serving quiz questions.
-This Phase 1 implementation establishes the foundational architecture with clean code organization, environment configuration, and comprehensive testing.
+This implementation provides a complete REST API with filtering, search, randomization, and answer validation capabilities - optimized for educational platforms and quiz applications.

 ### Key Features